Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 As mentioned earlier, there is another type of tail which we will also have to deal with in the last steps of the proof:

 \begin{definition} In the situation of Assumptions~\ref{ass:tropical}, suppose $G$ does not have a terminal tail.
-We say an edge $E_i$ is \emph{of splitting type} if $\ell_i$ and $\delta$ are linearly independent.
+We say an edge $E_i$ is \emph{of splitting type} if $\ell_i$ and $\delta$ are linearly independent as linear functions on $\sigma^{\gp}$.
 We say that the family of tropical maps parameterized by $\sigma$ \emph{has an internal tail} if there is more than one edge $E_i$ of splitting type.
 If either $G$ has a terminal tail or the family has an internal tail, then we say the family of tropical maps parameterized by $\sigma$ \emph{has a tail}.
-Otherwise, we say the family is \emph{tail-free}. \end{definition}
+Otherwise, we say the family is \emph{tail-free}.\footnote{The reader may view the terminal tail as the union of edges contained in the spine of $G$ connecting the vertex $v$ with the leg $E_{\out}$, as depicted in Figure~\ref{Figurefourpointed} in red.
+The reader may view an internal tail as the collection of edges from the second edge of splitting type to the first edge of splitting type, including the second edge but not the first.
+However, we will not need this language.} \end{definition}